Efficient and Scalable Parametric High-Order Portfolios Design via the Skew-t Distribution: Numerical Simulations

 We first perform the comparison on the non-parametric and parametric modeling of the high-order moments.
 Given the data, we first estimate the parameter $\boldsymbol{\Theta}$ for the ghMST distribution, then generate the sample moments, i.e., sample skewness matrix and kurtosis matrix, using Lemma \ref{lem:Skew_t_matrix}.
 In this way, $\phi_{i}\left(\mathbf{w}\right)$, $i=1,2,3,4,$ will produce the same values under both non-parametric and parametric modeling.

-We list the benchmarks as (first-order) MM algorithm \cite{zhou2021sca}, projected gradient descent (PGD) method, Q-MVSK (second-order SCA) algorithm \cite{zhou2021sca}, the nonlinear optimization solver `Nlopt' \cite{johnson2014nlopt} and our proposed RFPA algorithm.
+We list the benchmarks as (first-order) MM algorithm \cite{zhou2021solving}, projected gradient descent (PGD) method, Q-MVSK (second-order SCA) algorithm \cite{zhou2021solving}, the nonlinear optimization solver `Nlopt' \cite{johnson2014nlopt} and our proposed RFPA algorithm.
 The inner solver for QP is selected as $\textsf{quadprog}$ \cite{turlach2020quadprog}.
 The weights $\boldsymbol{\lambda}$ are determined according to the Constant Relative Risk Aversion utility function

 where $\xi\geq0$ is a parameter to measure the risk aversion \cite{boudt2015higher}.
-We set $\xi=10$, $\eta=5$, $\beta=0.5$ and observe the empirical convergence of all algorithms under two different dimensions $N=100$ and $N=400$.
+Suggested by \cite{elminejad2022relative,barsky1997preference,pennacchi2008theory}, we set $\xi=6$ in this experiment.
+We further choose $\eta=5$, $\beta=0.5$ and investigate the empirical convergence of all algorithms under two different dimensions $N=100$ and $N=400$.
 The gap is defined as the difference of the objective value at each iteration and the smallest objective value we obtained across all the methods.
 When $N=400$, we cannot compare the performance of the non-parametric approaches due to the memory limit that renders them intractable.